penguian/glucat/INSTALL.md

 to obtain the eigenvalues of a matrix.
 Which function is used depends on one of a number of preprocessor symbols:

-If `_GLUCAT_USE_BINDINGS` is defined, `glucat/matrix_imp.h` includes
-`<boost/numeric/bindings/lapack/driver/gees.hpp>` and uses the Boost Numeric Bindings library.
-To use this library, you will need to download and install it yourself, preferably from https://github.com/uBLAS/numeric_bindings Note that this symbol has been deprecated and will be removed in future versions.

 If `_GLUCAT_USE_BLAZE` is defined, `glucat/matrix_imp.h` includes
 `<blaze/Math.h>` and related Blaze include files, as per the Blaze template library.
 To use this library, you will need to install it yourself, preferably